kenjimaeda54/news_feed_project_class_kmp/README.md

 ## ⭐ License

-Commonmain is protected under the [LICENSE](https://choosealicense.com/licenses) License.
+Newsandfeed is protected under the [LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---